Accreditation of foreign representatives: administrative policies and guidelines

 For further enquiries, please refer to Circular Note XDC-0462 of March 12, 2010, on the matter of expired Diplomatic and official acceptances (counterfoil in passport) and matching identity cards.

-In notifying the Department of departures and termination of appointments, it is essential that the following information be provided by way of a Note or letter addressed to DFAIT’s Office of Protocol:
+When notifying the Department of long-term leaves (i.e. three months or more) outside of the country, it is mandatory to provide the following information by way of a Note or letter addressed to Office of Protocol:

 - Name and title